Tag: Review

 The slow living aesthetic is everywhere right now.
 The video is forty seconds long.
 A linen curtain moves in a breeze.
 Coffee pours slowly into a ceramic cup.
 Hands wrap around it.
 Outside the window, something green and unhurried.
 A journal opens.
 A single line is written.
 The camera does not rush.
 Nobody speaks.
 Nothing…

-Why do we feel like background characters in our own lives?
+Why do I feel like a background character in my own life?

 Westminster power crisis erupts in the Epstein files